Axway/streams-open-docs/content/en/docs/install/_index.md

 3. Set the [Helm parameter](/docs/install/helm-parameters-reference/) `streams.extraCertificatesSecrets` to your `$SECRET_NAME`.
 If you have more than one secrets, they must be separated by a comma.

-## Amplify Central integration
+## Integrate with Amplify Central

 Streams can connect to [Amplify Central](https://docs.axway.com/bundle/amplify-central/page/docs/index.html) and expose assets to leverage tools like the [Amplify Marketplace](https://docs.axway.com/bundle/amplify-central/page/docs/manage_marketplace/index.html).
 This integration is disabled by default.
-For more information on how to enable this feature, see [Amplify Central Integration](/docs/install/amplify-central-integration).
+For more information on how to enable it, see [Amplify Central Integration](/docs/install/amplify-central-integration).

 ## Customize your installation